-A survey beginning with the compositions of Beethoven and progressing through the vocal, keyboard, chamber, and orchestral music of the nineteenth century, with emphasis on the asethetic ideas which dominate and unify the period.
+A survey beginning with the compositions of Beethoven and progressing through the vocal, keyboard, chamber, and orchestral music of the nineteenth century, with emphasis on the aesthetic ideas which dominate and unify the period.
 Prerequisite, Music 109, or permission of the instructor.
 Alternates with Music 215.
-Not offered in 1972-1973.
+Offered in 1973-1974.